Nuitka/Nuitka-website/doc/doc/commercial.rst

       actually tell, why your software is crashing.

       Python tracebacks are good for this, but you cannot want them to be readable to the user.
-This is very traceback encryption comes in.
+This is where traceback encryption comes in.
       Nuitka with the commercial plugin will make sure to encrypt all traceback outputs.
 They still carry the information as you want, but *only you* will be able to decode them.